 Published in collaboration with the Journal of Aesthetics & Protest

-Radical Pamphlets to Fan the Flames of Discontent
+Short Radical Books to Fan the Flames of Discontent

 A collaboration between Pluto Press and The ReImagining Value Action Lab,VAGABONDS strives to publish an eclectic mix of long revolutionary essays and experimental works at the intersection of radical action, interventionist art, and critical inquiry.